lmfit/uncertainties/doc/user_guide.rst

 Correlated variables
 --------------------

-Reciprocally, correlated variables can be handled transparently, provided that the NumPy_ package is available::
+Reciprocally, correlated variables can be created transparently, provided that the NumPy_ package is available::

   >>> (u2, v2, sum2) = uncertainties.correlated_values([1, 10, 21], cov_matrix)